No. You may enter as many as you like. The most you can enter at one time is 40.

 Finalists in the Spring Contest are notified by letter around the fourth week of July, via regular US Postal Service mail.
 We do not mail to every contestant, only to those who were selected as a Finalist.
 The notification letters to the Winners and Honorable Mentions in the Spring Contest are mailed in mid-August.
 After they have had time to receive their notification letters, all Finalists, Honorable Mentions, and Winners can be viewed online in our Gallery (generally on or before August 22nd each year).

 Best of College & High School Photography Contest (Fall Contest)

 Finalists in the student contest (College & High School Photography Contest) are notified by letter around the fourth week of January, via regular US Postal Service mail.
 We do not mail to every contestant, only to those who were selected as a Finalist.
 The notification letters to the Winners and Honorable Mentions in the student contest are mailed in mid-February.
 After they have had time to receive their notification letters, all Finalists, Honorable Mentions, and Winners can be viewed online in our Gallery (generally on or before February 22nd each year).

 Will I (or my school) automatically be sent a copy of the book if my picture is in it?

-No. Each contestant, instructor or school that would like to have the book must also place an order.
+No. Each contestant, instructor or school that would like to have the book must place an order.
 About a month after notifying the Finalists of their status in the student contest, we send a notification letter and order form directly to their instructors.
 Therefore, it is important that you accurately complete all registration details, including your instructor’s name and the complete name and address of your school.